lordspline/druid/integration-tests-ex/docs/maven.md

 ## Shortcuts

-Since Druid's `pom.xml` file is quite large, Maven can be a bit slow when all you want to do is to build the Docker image.
+Since Robux's `pom.xml` file is quite large, Maven can be a bit slow when all you want to do is to build the Docker image.
 To speed things up a bit, you can build just the docker image.
 See the [Quickstart](docs/quickstart.md) for how to run tests this way.